It’s that time of year, and several of my clients are working on wedding toasts.

 And One More Tip

-Just to insure that all your hard work doesn’t go flying out the window, I strongly recommend that you consider not eating or drinking until after you’ve spoken.
+Just to insure that all your hard work doesn’t go flying out the window, I strongly recommend that you consider not eating or drinking until after you’ve given your toast.

 When you’re nervous (and you will be, since you’re human), it’s very easy to miscalculate and shovel in way more food or drink than you know you should.